tmlstevens/Psychic-Game/README.md

 # Psychic-Game
-Play my game.
-It sucks
+Play my game.... and try not to suck.